-Job loves God, seeks righteousness and as we read in chapter 1, God Himself testified that Job was a blameless and upright man, who turned away from evil (ch1 v8).
+Job loves God.
+He seeks righteousness, and God Himself testified in the first chapter that Job was a man who turned away from evil.

-But we see here the depths of his anguish and turmoil at his experience and situation in life.
+But here.
+Here we see the depths of his anguish and turmoil in his experience and situation in life.

-While the world is against God and His people and we will suffer due to this – We have God on our side!
+And we have the wonderful truth of Immanuel – That while the world is against God and His people (us), we have God with us!
+He is on our side!

 “The LORD is my shepherd; I shall not want.”

-Praise God that He is the Good Shepherd, who tends and cares for His flock!
+We have a Good Shepherd who tends and cares for His flock!

 Thank You for being with us, for coming to earth and living amongst us, for all that You have done in saving us, sanctifying us, preparing a place for us.